riekhan/hackernews-clone-ember/README.md

 ## Lessons learned
  - css is not really that difficult, flexbox is easier to work with than bootstrap
  - ember inspector is life

+## Known issues
+When routing to an item the page renders instantly before the model has finished resolving.
+Refreshing the page loads the model properly.
+I don't exactly know why this is happening, but it's probably because the way I've built the model in the items route is fragile.
+I'm returning a bare json object, mutated in a block with some async/await statements, which I thought compiled down to promises anyways but perhaps not.
+This is a very experience breaking bug though!

+Anyways, as soon as I have time I'm going research models/lifecyclehooks/emberdata in more depth and see what comes out of that.